Currency Wars and How They Work With Examples

 How It Works

 Exchange rates determine the value of one country's currency versus another's.
 A country in a currency war deliberately lowers that value.
 Countries with fixed exchange rates just make an announcement.
 Most countries fix their rates to the U.S. dollar because it's the global reserve currency.

-Most countries are on a flexible exchange rate.
+But most countries are on a flexible exchange rate.
 They must increase the money supply to lower the currency's value.
+When supply is more than demand, the value of the currency drops.
 A central bank has many tools to increase the money supply by expanding credit.
-It can lower interest rates.
-It can also just add credit to a nation's bank reserves.
+It does this by lowering interest rates.
+It can also add credit to the reserves of the nation's banks.
 That's called open market operations or quantitative easing.

 United States Currency War

-These aren't normal times.
-Since the financial crisis, the dollar has retained its value despite expansionary policies.
-That's because it is the world's reserve currency.
+But the dollar has retained its value despite these expansionary policies.
+It has a unique role as the world's reserve currency.
 Investors buy it during uncertain economic times as a safe haven.
 As a result, the dollar strengthened 25 percent between 2014 and 2016.
 Since then, it has begun to decline again.

 China Currency War

 China manages the value of its currency, the yuan.
 The People's Bank of China loosely pegged it to the dollar, along with a basket of other currencies.
 It kept the yuan within a 2 percent trading range of around 6.25 yuan per dollar.
-The exchange rate tells you $1 dollar will purchase 6.25 yuan.
+The exchange rate tells you $1 will purchase 6.25 yuan.

 Japan's Currency War

 Japan's yen value had been rising because foreign governments were loading up on the relatively safe currency.
 They moved out of the euro in anticipation of further depreciation from the Greek debt crisis.
-They left the dollar because of unsustainable U.S. debt.
+They left the dollar because they were concerned about the unsustainable U.S. debt.

 Most analysts agreed that the yen would continue rising, despite the government's program.
 That's because of forex trading, not supply and demand.
-It has more influence on the value of the yen, dollar or euro.
-Japan can flood the market with yen all it wants, but if forex traders can make a profit from a rising yen, they will keep bidding it up.
+It has more influence on the value of the yen, dollar, or euro than traditional market forces.
+Japan can flood the market with yen all it wants.
+But if forex traders can make a profit from a rising yen, they will keep bidding it up.